wanghaisheng/youtube-automation-toolkit/README.md

-# build a cashcow machine automated_youtube_channel

-best helper for creator who have not claim youtube
+# best helper for creator who have not claim youtube

 ## sync or backup other platform to youtube